krunixbase/shamir-cli/README.md

 ## License

-Dual‑licensed.
-See LICENSE files for details.
+MIT License.
+See `LICENSE` for details.

 ---